 - Steve Gould, whose monographs on the evolution of land snails, and whose general writings on macroevolutionary theory have provoked much discussion and controversy in evolutionary studies.

-The tradition of appointing leading researchers, committed to specimen-based study, as senior curators continues today with Charles Marshall, this generation's leader both in statistical studies of completeness and diversity in stratigraphic sequences, and in application of molecular phylogenies to the study of paleontological patterns and phylogenies.
+- Charles R. Marshall, a leader both in statistical studies of completeness and diversity in stratigraphic sequences, and in application of molecular phylogenies to the study of paleontological patterns and phylogenies.